ngnnah/python_AutonomousPokerbot/README.md

 > To win, competitors must learn and apply concepts in mathematics, computer science, and economics.
 >
 > The reigning Pokerbots champion is a product of excellent programming ability and strategic quantitative thinking skills!

+* I have learned that similar to TRADING, game theory concepts and decision making skills are essential in Poker.
+While traders make risk decisions based on the limited information they get from the markets, poker players make decisions based on hidden information as well

+To win, competitors must learn and apply concepts in mathematics (expected value and probability distributions), computer science, and economics.

+A pokerbot champion is a product of excellent programming ability and strategic quantitative thinking skills!

+### STRATEGIES AND IMPLEMENTATION:
+* For fast runtime, my bot played millions of simulated pokergames and precomputed poker-hand strengths before the tournament.
+* To automate decision making, I applied risk-reward calculations , and for the best outcome, I followed a tight-aggressive (bet big on strong hands) playing style.
+* I also adds randomization so my strategies are not predicted and exploited by other bots.
-### In the end, I alone built a completely autonomous pokerbot (using Python), that could easily beat Difficult-level MIT Staff bot.
+### In the end, I alone built a bot (using Python), that could easily beat Difficult-level Staff bot.

-### My bot also ranked above the average pokerbots built by teams of 1-3 MIT students (with winrate > 50%, and above average ELO rating).
+### My bot also ranked above average pokerbots built by teams of 4 MIT students .
+It has a winrate of > 50%, and above average ELO rating.

 ![win loss](winloss.png?raw=true)